johnnovak/twyg/doc/nodes.rst

     .. propparams:: Number 1.0
        :values: >0.0

-    Initial aspect ratio of the oval.
+    Initial aspect ratio of the oval (the ratio of the width and the height of the oval).
+Values less than *1.0* yield a vertically oriented oval shape, values greater than *1.0* a horizontally oriented oval, and *1.0* a circle.

 .. property:: maxWidth